JJohnyy/rent-calculator/readme.md

 * Medium standard of difficulty for the questions.
 * Rating on performance.

-## User Stories
-* As a user, I want to have the site personalised to my username.
-* As a user, I want to have clear options for the categories to choose from.
-* As a user, I want to see my score progress during a quiz category.
-* As a user, I want to see my rating based on my score after completing a category.
-* As a user, I want to exit out of a set of category questions and back to the main selection page.

 ## Site owners Goals
 * Create an easily navigated site using a single page format.
 * Create a visually appealing site through the choice of colours and layout.